Frequently Asked Questions

 I’ve read the information package.
 What’s the next step?

 Contact us at firstname.lastname@example.org.
 We will be happy to answer any questions and furnish you with the paperwork necessary to start the management process.
 We require a walk-through of your property before taking on the management of your properties.

 Do I need liability insurance on my property?

 How will I be paid my monthly rent?

 Rent is collected from tenants at the beginning of each month.
-All activity will be reported to you within 45 days (excluding weekends and holidays), you will be able to see the activity in your account on your owner portal.
-Your statements are also available on the owner portal or via email.
+All activity will be reported to you within 45 days (excluding weekends and holidays).
+This activity will be reported to you in the form of monthly statements via email or through your owner portal.
 The disbursement for the rent collected, minus our management fee and any other expenses, will be deposited to the account you have indicated on the owner portal via e-pay.
 E-payments can take up to 3 business days to reach your account.

 Once my property is rented, who holds the security deposit?

 The security deposit is given to us by the tenant to hold during the term of the lease.
 As such, it is their money and is to be returned to them when they satisfactorily complete the terms of their lease agreement.
 We are required by law to hold the security deposit in an escrow account.

 Who collects Rent, late fees, etc?

 Tenants will pay us every month through our online web portal.
 We will collect all fees associated with your properties lease agreement.
 All fees other than rent, parking and coin-operated income from your property will be retained by management company .